GOP Bills Remove Some of the Tax Code's Complexities

-WASHINGTON – Republicans promise to create a tax system so simple that 9 of 10 Americans could file returns the size of postcards.
-The plans moving through Congress don't make tax filing quite that easy, but they do mark a step toward a simpler system.
+WASHINGTON – As Republicans move forward on their tax bills this week, part of their pitch is that 9 in 10 Americans would ultimately be able to file returns the size of postcards.
+While the plans don't make tax filing quite that easy, they do mark a step toward a simpler system.

 Continue Reading Below